SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Analyse_face_data_on_cloud.md

 else:
   print("Data Submitted for analysis")
  ```

+### Install the Requests module
+**Requests** is a python module that allows applications to send HTTP requests.

+- Open a Command prompt window
+- Copy and Paste `python -m pip install requests` into the window
+- Press the Enter key to start installing the module

 ### Integrate cloud module
 - Replace #TODO: Cloud Integration 2 with below code snippet